WCTV: Former semi-satellite

 From 2005 until 2019, WSWG operated as a semi-satellite of WCTV.
 As such, that station cleared all network programming as provided through its parent and simulcast most of WCTV's local newscasts (see below), but aired a separate offering of syndicated programming; there were also separate station identifications and commercial inserts.
-Although master control and most internal operations of WSWG were based within WCTV's facilities, that outlet does currently maintains offices on Pine Avenue in Albany, Georgia; it previously maintained a news bureau and advertising sales office on 2nd Avenue Southwest in Moultrie, Georgia.
+Although master control and most internal operations of WSWG were based within WCTV's facilities, that outlet does currently maintains offices on Pine Avenue in Albany; it previously maintained a news bureau and advertising sales office on 2nd Avenue Southwest in Moultrie, Georgia.

-Even though WSWG technically serves as the CBS affiliate for the Albany market, its over-the-air broadcasting radius reaches just short of Albany proper.
+Even though WSWG technically serves as the CBS affiliate for the Albany market, its over-the-air broadcasting radius falls just short of Albany proper.
 This forces the station to rely on cable and satellite for most of its viewership.
 However, WCTV's more powerful digital signal reaches into Albany.
 Despite WSWG once being a semi-satellite of WCTV, it operates two digital subchannels (serving as the MyNetworkTV/MeTV and CW affiliates for the Albany market) that are programmed separately.
 With the sale of WSWG to Marquee Broadcasting (enabling Gray to re-acquire WALB as part of its buyout of Raycom Media), that arrangement was formally broken in April 2019 after a transitional period.

-Programming

-Syndicated programming

-Syndicated programming on WCTV includes The Drew Barrymore Show, Wheel of Fortune, and Jeopardy!, among others.
-All three programs are distributed by CBS Media Ventures.